Is a road trip to Alaska on your boomer bucket list? From our experience, it’s one big beautiful, adventure-filled trip that we’ll be repeating.

 Boomer Travel Tip

-I recommend starting your search here and then head over to read the reviews on TripAdvisor.
+I recommend starting your Alaska hotel search at TripAdvisor.
+Be sure to read the reviews!
 That’s how we planned our trip.

 Our Alaska Highway road trip destinations